2015-04-07

 Zoltán Sipos

-Zoltán Sipos is a Hungarian journalist living in Romania.
+Zoltán Sipos is a Hungarian journalist who lives in Romania.

 Zoltán Sipos